dimas/proxybricks/README.md

 so I could not think of other options other than proxying requests to it through the same server that was used to load HTML.
-So I needed something that serves as both web server for my HTML pages and a sort of a proxy that can relay requests to JIRA as a temporary solutuib until admins can configure JIRA with proper CORS headers.
+So I needed something that serves as both web server for my HTML pages and a sort of a proxy that can relay requests to JIRA as a temporary solution until admins can configure JIRA with proper CORS headers.

 ## What is proxybricks